Claricilla: Publication

 Claricilla was entered into the Stationers' Register on 4 August 1640 and published the next year in a duodecimo volume that also contained Killigrew's first play, The Prisoners.
 The volume was printed by Thomas Cotes for the bookseller Andrew Crooke.
 The book included commendatory verses by William Cartwright and by Henry Bennet, 1st Earl of Arlington.

 The play was later included in Comedies and Tragedies, the collected edition of Killigrew's plays issued by Henry Herringman in 1664; in this collection it is dedicated to Killigrew's sister, Lady Shannon.
 This edition states that the play was written in Rome, during Killigrew's Continental travels in 1635–36.

 In addition to the two printed texts, a manuscript of the play dated 1639 survives with a title-page in Killigrew's hand (Harvard, Houghton Library, MS Thr 7).

 Genre

-Killigrew's choice of the tragicomic genre for his first three plays, The Prisoners, Claricilla, and The Princess, made sense in terms of his social and cultural millieu.
+Killigrew's choice of the tragicomic genre for his first three plays, The Prisoners, Claricilla, and The Princess, made sense in terms of his social and cultural milieu.
 Killigrew was aspiring to join a circle of dramatists associated with the English royal court and especially with the coterie around Queen Henrietta Maria.
 That circle of playwrights included Cartwright, Lodowick Carlell, and Sir John Suckling (and, to a more qualified degree, Sir William Davenant).
 They tended to produce tragicomedies tinged with themes of Platonic love, the favored genre of the Queen's court.
 (For an extreme example of the Queen's type of drama, see The Shepherd's Paradise.)

 When Killigrew was no longer committed to that type of courtly drama, he would write a radically different kind of play, in his comedy The Parson's Wedding.